 Have a question?
 Interested in getting your horn repaired?
 Want to buy something on the site but you’d like to chat first and see if it really is the best fit for you?
 Want to see about selling or trading your saxophone to me?

 I work from my home in the countryside outside Durham, North Carolina USA, and I do ship internationally.
+I do not have a physical store, and my repair shop is private and by appointment only.

 If you’ve bought a sax elsewhere and want me to take a look at photos to see if you got a decent deal, sorry, I can’t help you.
 It takes about an hour for me to evaluate a saxophone based on photos alone- if the photos are even good enough and usually they aren’t- and the results are not guaranteed anyways.
 I get asked 5-10 times per week, and I simply don’t have that much time to give away for free.
 If you want to pay me my shop hourly rate AND you’ve got tons of super great photos, I can give you an opinion but frankly you’d be better off taking it somewhere in person for an examination if you have the ability.